Author name: David L. Gray, ThM

 /

-The Liturgy of the Catholic Mass Transforms, Empowers, and Directs Our Desires (28th Sunday of Ordinary Time – Year B)
+The Liturgy of the Catholic Mass Teaches Us to Desire More (2nd Sunday of Advent – Year C)

 The Liturgical Sense of the Readings at Catholic Mass